-The CPG authorizes the HKSAR to conduct relevant external affairs on its own.
+The CPG authorizes the HKSAR to conduct relevant external affairs on its own in accordance with the Basic Law.
 (BL Article 13)

-The HKSAR Government (HKŚARG) shall be responsible for the maintenance of public order in the Region.
+The HKSAR Government (HKSARG) shall be responsible for the maintenance of public order in the Region.
 (BL Article 14)